Sangareddy: Education

+There are a variety of educational institutions in Sangareddy.
+There is a Government Medical College, Sangareddy.Recently IIT Hyderabad campus has been construed.

+Transportation

 Roads

-The NH-65 road passes through the town.
+NH-65 road passes through the city.

 About 15 km away from Sangareddy is an outer ring road which connects to Shamshabad airport – Rajiv Gandhi International Airport, Hyderabad, Gachibowli, and Medchal.

 A bypass road to NH44 is linked from Sangareddy to Shadnagar through Chevella.

 Long distance travel options are also available from Sangareddy to Tirupati, Vizag, Vijayawada, and Kandukooru directly.

 Rail

 The nearest railway stations are Shankarpalli railway station which is about 22 km away, Lingampally, which is about 30 km away, Secunderabad (about 50 km away) and Nampally Station, which is around 53 km away.
+Zahirabad Railway Station which is about 55 km away.

 Air

 The nearest air transport facility is Hyderabad International Airport, which is 70 km from Sangareddy.

+Demographics

+The city had a population of 72,344 as of the 2011 census.

+Climate

+Sangareddy has been ranked 8th best “National Clean Air City” under (Category 3 population under 3 lakhs cities) in India.

 Media

 The Telugu dailies publishers in the city are Eenadu, Andhra Jyothy, and Sakshi.
 Apart from the local language, there are also English papers such as The Hindu, The Times of India, and The Hans India.